METALS-Copper hits 4-1/2 month high on China growth, weak dollar

 * INVENTORIES: Copper inventories in Shanghai Futures Exchange-monitored warehouses fell 4.9 percent from last Friday to their lowest since January.

-* PERU STRIKES: Unionised workers in Peru, the world's second-biggest copper producer, began a nationwide strike on Wednesday to protest against labour reforms, but significant disruptions to output were not expected.

-* WAGE TALKS: Union-represented workers and management at Antofagasta's Zaldivar copper mine failed to reach a wage deal on Thursday and agreed to extend government-mediated talks into next week.
+* STRIKE: An estimated 5,000 workers at the giant Grasberg copper mine operated by Freeport-McMoRan Inc's Indonesian unit will extend their strike for a fourth month in a dispute over layoffs and employment terms.

-* COPPER DEFICIT: The global world refined copper market showed a 53,000 tonnes deficit in April, compared with an 18,000 tonnes deficit in March, industry data showed.
+* COPPER DEFICIT: The world refined copper market showed a 53,000 tonne deficit in April, compared with an 18,000 tonne deficit in March, industry data showed.

 * CHINA FORECASTS: The Asian Development Bank raised its 2017 and 2018 growth forecasts for China and other countries in the region.